Table of Contents

 YouTube

-YouTube is a video sharing service that was originally launched by three early PayPal employees on February 14, 2005,1) then Google had acquired it for $1.65 billion in stocks2) on October 9, 2006.3)4) It has grown into a household name since then, adding live streaming in 2015.
+YouTube is a video sharing service that three early PayPal employees launched on February 14, 2005, before Google acquired it for $1.65 billion in stocks1) on October 9, 2006.2)3) It has since become a household name, eventually adding live streaming in 2015.

 Summary